leaveitout/pcl_supervoxel/README.md

-# PCL Supervoxel
+# Supervoxel

-Code for generating supervoxels for point clouds, using the PCL supervoxel method.
+Code for generating supervoxels for point clouds, using the supervoxel method implemented in the PCL library.
 Code is based on the PCL sample, updated for C++14.
+This project is not affiliated with the PCL project.

 ## Installation